On the K\"ahler cone of irreducible symplectic orbifolds: Abstract

 \section{Abstract}

 We generalize the Hodge version of the global Torelli theorem in the framework of irreducible symplectic orbifolds.
 We also propose a generalization of several results related to the Kähler cone and the notion of wall divisors introduced in the smooth case by Mongardi in \cite{Mongardi13}.
-As an application we propose a definition of the mirror symmetry for irreducible symplectic orbifolds.
+As an application we propose a definition of the mirror symmetry as an involution on a moduli space; this construction is also new in the smooth case.